 National Integration Academy Council

 Establishing the National Integration Academy Council (NIAC) was a critical first step in building the AHRQ Academy to support the integration of behavioral health and primary care.
 The NIAC assists the project team in strategic planning, community building, national collaborations, product development, and learning.
-They develop policy statements, conduct webinars, and create resources and presentations to help bring the field together.
+They conduct webinars and create resources and presentations to help bring the field together.

 - Primary care,

 - Health care finance,

 - Medical education,

 - Health care for diverse populations, Health care policy,

 The AHRQ Academy’s operational team is led by Garrett Moran, Ph.D., Principal Investigator.
 The Federal Project Officer is Parivash Nourjah, Ph.D. at the Agency for Healthcare Research and Quality.
 Support is provided by staff at Westat.